libvips/libvips/README.md

 If libvips finds this library, it uses it for fourier transforms.

-### lcms2, lcms
+### lcms2

 If present, `vips_icc_import()`, `vips_icc_export()` and `vips_icc_transform()`
 are available for transforming images with ICC profiles.
-If `lcms2` is available it is used in preference to `lcms`, since it is faster.

-### Large files

-libvips uses the standard autoconf tests to work out how to support large files (>2GB) on your system.
-Any reasonably recent unix should be OK.

 ### libpng